 While there are certainly other pets, such as cats, that could be included in your wedding, dogs are typically the easiest to manage.
 After all, cats can be very particular animals, and they're more likely to be skittish or unreliable in front of a crowd.

-To get your planning started on including your pooch in your big day, scroll below for a complete guide on how to prep.
+To get your planning started, scroll below for a complete guide on how to prep your dog ring bearer.

 Before you make the decision to include your dog in your big day, be sure your furry friend is up for the job.
 Consider the following questions: